TDS not levied on PF withdrawal if you work for five continuous years

 TDS not levied on PF withdrawal if you work for five continuous years2 min read .
-Updated: 13 Sep 2020, 10:45 PM IST
+13 Sep 2020

 As one renders continuous service for a period of five years or more, there should be no TDS